 It is known that the Gadubanud traded spear wood for Mt William green stone when tribes from a wide area of Victoria met for traditional ceremonies at Mt Noorat, Mt Napier and Gariwerd.
 Many sites and spiritual links remain today.

-Native Plant Talks – not running May/June 2021
+Native Plant Talks – not currently running

 At the Cape we have over 15 native plants growing.
 Meet at the Talking Hut and join our guides to learn about the many culinary and medicinal uses and benefits of these plants.